 Instructions

 - Cut the lamb shoulder into ¼-inch thick stir fry strips.
-Place into a medium mixing bowl and add in cooking wine, cumin powder, cayenne pepper and cornstarch.
+Place into a medium mixing bowl and add in cooking wine, cumin powder, cayenne pepper, and cornstarch.
 Stir well to combine well.
 Cover the bowl with cling wrap and refrigerate for at least 30 minutes.
+(You could skip marinating, but the flavor will not be as intense).

-- Bring 3 cups of water to a boil in a cooking pot over medium high heat.
-Add dry noodles and cook for 2 minutes.
+- In a large cooking pot, bring 3 cups of water over medium-high heat.
+Add the dry noodles and cook until al dente, about 2 minutes (or check package instructions).
 Stir occasionally with chopsticks or a spatula so that the noodles don’t stick together.

 - Drain the noodles in a colander and transfer into a bowl.
 Let it sit at room temperature until ready to be stir-fried.
 If you need to leave the noodles out for a while, coat the cooked noodles with an extra spoonful of oil to prevent them from drying out.

-- Heat vegetable oil in large skillet (or wok) over medium high heat for 2-3 minutes until the oil starts to sizzle and shimmer.
-Add garlic, green onions and cumin seeds (optional, to enhance the flavour) and fry for 1-2 minutes until garlic becomes fragrant.
+- Heat vegetable oil in large skillet (or wok) over medium-high heat for 2-3 minutes until the oil starts to sizzle and shimmer.
+Add garlic, green onions, and cumin seeds (if using) and fry for 1-2 minutes until garlic becomes fragrant.

-- Add the marinated lamb and red onions.
+- Add the marinated lamb and red onion.
 Use a spatula to stir fry evenly for 3 minutes until the lamb turns brown.

-- Add in cooked noodles and stir well to combine.
+- Add in the cooked noodles and stir well to combine.
 Stir in the soy sauce, sesame oil, and sugar.
-Cook the noodles and lamb for another 2 minutes, continuously stirring.
+Continue to cook the noodles and lamb for another 2 minutes, continuously stirring.
 Sprinkle extra cayenne pepper powder on top, if desired.

 - Add bean sprouts at the end, and mix well.
-Serve hot.
+Remove from heat and serve hot.

 Notes

-How to make these noodles milder (less spicy): These noodles, as titled, are spicy.
-To make them milder, just add less cayenne pepper powder in the lamb marinade.
+Make these noodles milder: These noodles, as titled, are spicy.
+To make them milder (or less spicy), just add less cayenne pepper powder in the lamb marinade.

-How to store lamb noodles: You store these noodles in an airtight container for up to 3 days in the refrigerator.
+How to store: Store leftovers in an airtight container in the fridge for up to 3 days.

 - Cook Time: 8 minutes